openstack-archive/fuel-docs/pages/release-notes/v6-0/0020-new-features.rst

 <https://blueprints.launchpad.net/fuel/+spec/image-based-provisioning>`_
 blueprint for implementation details.

-Scalibility Certification for 100-node environments
+Scalability Certification for 100-node environments
 ---------------------------------------------------

 Environments deployed with Fuel 6.0 are being certified as stable and scalable